eabeam/HCOL185.f22/index.md

 *There's a lot going on, so I hope that this framework will help you keep track of everything!*

-Last updated: 16 October 2022
+Last updated: 16 November 2022

+*See bottom of page for link to independent research assignment*

 ### Key Deadlines